dotnet/android-samples/MapsAndLocationDemo_v2/README.md

 You must [obtain a new API Key](https://developers.google.com/maps/documentation/android/start#the_google_maps_api_key) for Google Maps v2, API keys from Google Maps v1 will not work.

-The location of the debug.keystore file that Mono for Android uses depends on your platform:
+The location of the debug.keystore file that Xamarin.Android uses depends on your platform:

 - **Windows Vista / Windows 7 / Windows 8**: `C:\Users\[USERNAME]\AppData\Local\Xamarin\Mono for Android\debug.keystore`
 - **OSX** : `/Users/[USERNAME]/.local/share/Xamarin/Mono for Android/debug.keystore`